 Treating animals humanely

-We’re working to ensure New Zealand upholds its international reputation for high standards of animal welfare.
+We’re working to ensure New Zealand upholds its international reputation for high standards of animal welfare – this isn’t just the right thing to do, it also helps Kiwi exporters stay ahead of the curve.
 We’ve introduced new regulations to strengthen our animal welfare system and we’re phasing out the export of livestock by sea.

 Labour will support farmers and growers to get greater returns for their hard work by committing an initial $50 million to support integrated farm planning.
 Read more here.